Harsh-L/Harsh-L/README.md

 - 👋 Hi, I’m @Harsh-L or Harsh Lad
 - 👀 I’m interested in Aritficial Intelligence
 - 🌱 I’m currently learning ML and trying to improve my skills
 - 📫 How to reach me ?
-Thats a good question below is my g-mail id and linkedin
+Thats a good question below is my linkedin
-- harshplad01@gmail.com
 - https://www.linkedin.com/in/harsh-lad

 <!---